-The most impressive fact about pine needle tincture is that it contains 4-5 times more vitamin C than orange juice, which is commonly praised for its immune-boosting properties.
+The most impressive fact about pine needle tea is that it contains 4-5 times more vitamin C than orange juice, which is commonly praised for its immune-boosting properties.
 This high dose of vitamin C can stimulate the production of white blood cells, promote antioxidant activity throughout the body, lower your risk of chronic disease, and speed healing and collagen production.